Security roles and privileges

 Select Direct User/Basic access level and Team privileges.

-Go to each tab and set the appropriate privileges on each entity.
+Go to each tab and set the appropriate privileges on each table.

 To change the access level for a privilege, select the access-level symbol until you see the symbol you want.
 The access levels available depend on whether the record type is organization-owned or user-owned.